 Recent studies on the microbes associated with our human bodies (our 'microbiome') suggest that these microbial communities play vital and active roles in maintaining our health.
 The health of marine mammals is of particular concern, with many of these species residing in anthropogenically impacted coastlines, and frequently stranding on beaches.
 We are studying the virtually unexplored microbiomes of marine mammals to learn more about the role of their microbiomes health.

 Reef water bacterioplankton dynamics

 The microbial ecology of coral reefs is increasingly recognized as an important factor contributing to the health of globally threatened coral reef ecosystems, but we know little about bacterioplankton dynamics in this environment.
-I am interested in how water quality dynamics in a coral reef environment, especially organic matter loading from natural and anthropogenic sources, affect bacterioplankton communities.
+We are interested in how water quality dynamics in a coral reef environment impact bacterioplankton communities.